 Anthony Andrews, actor.
 High school dropout.

 Julie Andrews, Oscar-winning actress, singer, author.
 The dropped out of high school.

 “Jennifer Aniston says getting a nose job was the best thing she ever did.
 But keep in mind, she didn't go to college, her marriage failed, her mom hates her, and she was in that Kevin Costner movie.” — Danielle Fishel, The Dish

 Carmelo Anthony, basketball player.
 Left college after his freshman year to play in the NBA.

 Shiri Appleby, actress.
-Went to the University of Southern California for a year and a half before acting in Roswell TV show.
-In 2010, she is working on her associate degree via the University of Phoenix and then intends to transfer to UCLA.
+Went to the University of Southern California for a year and a half before landing a role in the Roswell TV show.
+In 2010, she worked on her associate degree via the University of Phoenix and then intended to transfer to UCLA.

 Christina Applegate, actress.
 High school dropout.

 Edwin Apps, British artist.
 High school dropout.